 Joe Lovell is the GIS Data Administrator for Denver Parks & Recreation.
 Joe has a B.S Degree in Geographic Sciences from James Madison University and over 15 years experience developing spatial databases, performing analysis, and producing cartographic maps.
 Joe began working in parks planning in 2008, launching the department’s comprehensive GIS system and advancing the use of data for capital improvement planning.
 Joe has recently led projects focusing on the condition of park assets and access to recreation facilities in underserved communities.
 As a frequent park user, Joe knows the value parks and open spaces bring to every community.

-TJ McCourt (AICP) manages strategic and long-range planning for the City of Raleigh Parks Department.
-He holds a JD in Environmental & Land-Use Law from the University of Florida as well as a Masters in Urban Planning from the Harvard University Graduate School of Design.
-His professional work involves analyzing the City of Raleigh’s open space goals from a systems perspective, exploring how parks and recreation fit into a broader context of city planning, natural resources, social equity, and public health.
+TJ McCourt (AICP) manages strategic and long-range planning for the City of Raleigh Parks Department and teaches in the NC State University College of Natural Resources.
+He holds a JD in Environmental Land-Use Law from the University of Florida as well as a Masters in Urban Planning from the Harvard University Graduate School of Design.
+His professional work focuses on analyzing open space goals from a systems perspective, exploring how parks and recreation fit into a broader context of city planning, natural resources, social equity, and public health.

 Project Manager, The Trust for Public Land

 Matt Dixit Moffa is a Project Manager on The Trust for Public Land’s Research and Innovation Team.
 Matt works with communities to create plans for parks, trails, and open space.
 His work frequently involves convening local stakeholders, community engagement, and survey design.
 He is fascinated by the intersection of technical analysis and community input that he encounters in his work.